It is wise to consider paying for all or some of your funeral costs in advance. There are two main reasons:

-- Making additional contributions into your Super fund to cover the costs.
+- Making additional contributions to your Super fund to cover the costs.

 - Purchasing a ‘Prepaid’ funeral package.

-If you are considering the last option, you can visit our Prepaid funeral information to find out more.
+If you are considering the last option, you can visit our pre-plan funeral information to find out more.

 *This article is to be used as a guide and is not to be substituted for specific financial advice.